Co-Feeding Raw and Kibble

 Add kefir or kombucha

-Add a Big Dog probiotic supplement
+Add Big Dog probiotic supplement

 Daily intake